Impressions from Mob Cost Analysis and a Review of Cost Reduction Measures - How SREs Approach Cost Management -

 - It was supposed to be easy to download, but as the number of people involved increased, it became difficult to work carelessly.

-- The hurdles required are high
+- High hurdles required

-- Low cost-effectiveness per labor hour
+- Low cost-effectiveness per man-hour

 - The absolute amount of reduction is low